cmills47/sor-api/README.md

 - You should install the [Azure Function Core Tools](https://github.com/Azure/azure-functions-core-tools#installing) if you wish to run and debug these functions locally.

 ## Generating code from OpenAPI definition
-`autorest --input-file:".\docs\swagger.yaml" --version:3.0.6320 --namespace:SiteOfRefuge.API --azure-functions-csharp --generate-metadata:false --output-folder:".\" `
+`autorest --input-file:".\docs\swagger.yaml" --version:3.0.6320 --namespace:SiteOfRefuge.API --azure-functions-csharp --generate-metadata:false --output-folder:".\api" `